dafny-lang/dafny/docs/_includes/Types.md

 Note that this characteristic of a type parameter is operative for both verification and compilation.
+Also, opaque types at the topmost scope are always implicitly `(!new)`.

 Here are some examples:
 ```dafny